-6.1.1 Additional Installation Requirements for Using 802.1x
+5.1.1 Additional Installation Requirements for Using 802.1x

-- A computer with an IEEE 802.11b wireless LAN card. - A computer equipped with a web browser (with JavaScript enabled) and/or Telnet. - ➤ A wireless client computer must be running IEEE 802.1x-compliant software.
-Currently, this is offered in Windows XP. - An optional network RADIUS server for remote user authentication and accounting.
+- > A computer with an IEEE 802.11b wireless LAN card. - > A computer equipped with a web browser (with JavaScript enabled) and/or Telnet. - A wireless station must be running IEEE 802.1x-compliant software.
+Currently, this is offered in Windows XP. - > An optional network RADIUS server for remote user authentication and accounting.

-6.2 Wireless LAN Basics
+5.2 Wireless LAN Basics